fitz35/my_personnal_script/README.md

 * [ ] add package dependancies
 * [ ] fix xdotool to use clavier systems

+> Warn : need to use unstable for libcLocales

 # Usage

 You can launch the dispatch.sh script like this :setxkb;qpsetxkb;qp